zenecture/neuroflow/README.md

 satisfies `precision`.

 Another important aspect of the net is its numerical type.
 For example, on the GPU, you might want to work with `Float` instead of `Double`.
-The numerical type is set by explicitly annotating it on the `WeightProvider` instance.
+The numerical type is set by explicitly annotating it on both the `WeightProvider` and `Settings` instances.

 Have a look at the `Settings` class for the complete list of options.